igordot/clustermole/README.md

 The clustermole package provides three primary features:

-* a database of markers for hundreds of cell types
+* a database of markers for thousands of cell types
 * cell type prediction based on marker genes
 * cell type prediction based on the full expression matrix